BDC Hamburger Icon

 • An irreplaceable piece of equipment that requires maximum protection

-• A specific OSHA requirement for storage of a certain chemical
+• A specific Occupational Safety and Health Administration (OSHA) requirement for the storage of a particular chemical

-If you have business insurance, this is an excellent time in the prep process to involve your insurance agent.
-You know that monthly premium you pay?
-Part of what you’re paying for is access to the risk management experts at your insurer.
+If you have business insurance, this is an excellent time to ask your insurance broker or agent any questions you have.
+Do you know the monthly premium you pay?
+Part of what you’re paying for is access to your insurer’s risk management experts.
 They have seen the aftermath of disasters from coast to coast and can help you decide what to prioritize in your disaster planning.

 Step 3: Implement and train.